qtnc/swan/docs/stdlib.md

 - Unary operators: -
 - Comparison oprators: ==, !=

+Grids are indexed with their X and Y coordinates. i.e. `grid[0, 0]` denotes the first top-left cell.
+Negative indices count from the end, i.e. `grid[-1, -1]` denotes the last bottom-right cell.
+Indexing with ranges allow to  return or overwrite subgrids, i.e. `grid[1..-1, 1..-1]` returns a subgrid excluding the first and last row and the first and last column.

 Methods:

 - draw(startX, startY, endX, endY, value): draw a line between the points (startX, startY) and (endX, endY), setting the touched cells with the value given